monadli/ftl/README.md

 For example, the ternary operator `? :` is written in such a way that at time of computation, either `is_true()` or `otherwise()` is computed based on the result of `if_true` but they will never be computed together.
 This will reduce unnecessary computation.

 ### Parameter as Tail Function for Reducing Call Stack Depth
-A parameter can be defined as a tail function as well.
+A parameter can be defined as a tail function (function signature with name ends with `$`) as well.
 At runtime the corresponding expression will be wrapped as a tail function and returned to calling stack without being invoked.
 Such mechanism is specially designed to reduce depth of call stacks when dealing with recursive functions.
 In the end, no matter how many recursives, the call stack depth can be maintained as a constant.

 You have to make sure that when writing a function with tail parameter, it is really a tail.

 Example is in operator `?? ::`, where either `is_true$()` or `otherwise$()` will not be computed within the operator.
 Instead, one of them will be returned to the calling stack, reducing one level of call stack depth.

-Other examples are operator `||` and `&&`, where computation y$() can be deferred into the calling stack.
+Other examples are operator `||` and `&&`, where computation of `y$()` can be deferred into the calling stack.

 ### Parameter Default Value
 A parameter can have default value which will be used when not provided at time of invocation.